 I ran the probes wire along the bottom of the viewing windows lip.
 I used a dab of glue to keep the wire positioned.
 I then transitioned the wire up the side of the glass and had it leap across to the inside of the cooler midway up the door.
 The probe was affixed to the shelf in which the thermostats probe was attached.

-Not that the heat was installed and I had a secondary temperature monitoring method in place I moved on into setting up the Spyder Robotics Herpstat 1 I was using to regulate the temperatures.
+Now that the heat was installed and I had a secondary temperature monitoring method in place, I moved on to setting up the Spyder Robotics Herpstat 1 I was using to regulate the temperatures.
 This unit controls the internal temperature of the cooler in the same way your homes thermostat regulates the temperature you select.
 Below is the unit in its completed state.

 Author: Richard Brooks